z3by/vuepress-tools/themes/vuepress-theme-single-page-sections.md

 # Single Page VuePress Theme

 This these extends the VuePress default theme `@vuepress/theme-default` for a layout for single page sites that contain several sections, each covering at least one view height.
-I this this is easier described with a picture:
+I think this is easier described with a picture:

 **Desktop version:**